 As District Attorney, Mr. Rosen created an innovative, first of its kind, and nationally acclaimed Conviction Integrity Unit to investigate innocence claims and implement the most ethical practices in criminal prosecution.
 Some of the programs within the Unit are a Brady Committee to investigate police officer misconduct, double blind eyewitness identification, Open File Discovery, a collateral consequences policy to prevent undocumented individuals from deportation for non-violent and low-level offenses, race blind issuing to combat bias, a Body Worn Camera policy to increase confidence in policing, and a model protocol for the independent and transparent investigation of police officer involved shootings.

 Mr. Rosen sent Community Prosecutors into marginalized and underserved neighborhoods to work with nonprofits and local leaders to reduce youth crime, truancy, graffiti, and gang activity.
-He also implemented the twelve-week Parent Project® course - now completed by thousands of families - to keep young people out of the criminal justice system by helping parents of troubled teens strengthen their families.
-Further, he implemented a series of Family Justice Centers throughout the County to make sure that domestic violence survivors had easier access to legal help, shelter, food, and counseling.
+DA Rosen also implemented the twelve-week Parent Project® course - now completed by thousands of families - to keep young people out of the criminal justice system by helping parents of troubled teens strengthen their families.
+Further, the District Attorney implemented a series of Family Justice Centers throughout the County to make sure that domestic violence survivors had easier access to legal help, shelter, food, and counseling.
 And, under Mr. Rosen’s leadership, the DA’s Office created a Victim Services Unit to provide court support, counseling, restitution, and other services to thousands of crime victims each year.

 District Attorney Jeff Rosen established an innovative and widely discussed narcotics policy that steers drug addicts towards treatment, not jail.
 At the start of 2022, Mr. Rosen announced that the DA’s Office dissolved its traditional Narcotics Unit and implemented a new prosecutorial unit, Major Crime and Drug Trafficking, which targets large scale drug operations, the fentanyl trade, and organized crime, including retail theft.
 Mr. Rosen also authored and advocated for statewide legislation that gives prosecutors the ability to recall sentences and release inmates who have served decades in prison and are ready to rejoin the community safely and successfully.